ameerpornillos/ameerpornillos.github.io/_posts/2023-10-03-rootcon17-red-teaming-village-osint-and-ctf-challenge-writeup-solution.md

 For this solution, we would use the **VRFY** command.

-Here is a script that would run through the list of emails and check whether the user is valid or not.
+Here is a script that would run through the list of emails and check whether the user is valid or not using VRFY command.

 ```
 #!/usr/bin/python3